willduff/mixedreality-enthusiast-guide/docs/motion-controller-problems.md

 `rmdir /S /Q C:\Windows\ServiceProfiles\LocalService\AppData\Local\Microsoft\Windows\MotionController\Calibration`

 This folder is not accessible in Windows Explorer and can only be modified from an Administrator Command Prompt.
-After you have deleted the folder, restart your PC and reconnect your Motion Controllers to restore the calibration files.
+After you have deleted the folder, restart your PC and reconnect your motion controllers to restore the calibration files.

 ## Motion controllers do not appear in SteamVR apps and games.

 If you're able to see your motion controllers in the Cliff House, but not in SteamVR apps and games, the motion controller model driver may not be installed properly.
-This driver is automatically downloaded and installed via Windows Update, but if you're on a PC that has enterprise policies or if Windows Update is otherwise restricted, you may need to install this manually.
+This driver is automatically downloaded and installed through Windows Update, but if you're on a PC that has enterprise policies or if Windows Update is otherwise restricted, you may need to install this manually.
 To check that the motion controller model driver is correctly installed:
 1. Turn on both of your motion controllers.
 Go to **Settings > Devices > Bluetooth & other devices** and make sure they show up as "Connected".
 If they do not show up or show up as "Paired", [pair them](https://docs.microsoft.com/windows/mixed-reality/enthusiast-guide/set-up-windows-mixed-reality).
 2. Go to **Device Manager > Bluetooth** and look for "Motion controller - Left" and "Motion controller - Right".
 3. Select either device and then go to **View > Devices by Connection**.
 4. You will now see a view of the motion controller Bluetooth devices roll up to your Bluetooth radio.
 Under the same node as the two Motion Controllers should be two "Bluetooth HID Device" devices, and under each Bluetooth HID Device should be devices named "Motion Controller" (with gray icons).
 5. Double click each of the "Motion Controller" devices and go to the "Driver" tab.
-Confirm that the Driver Version listed corresponds to one of [these Motion Controller model driver versions](https://docs.microsoft.com/windows/mixed-reality/enthusiast-guide/mixed-reality-software#mixed-reality-motion-controller-model-driver-release-history).
+Confirm that the Driver Version listed corresponds to one of [these motion controller model driver versions](https://docs.microsoft.com/windows/mixed-reality/enthusiast-guide/mixed-reality-software#mixed-reality-motion-controller-model-driver-release-history).

-To manually download and install the Motion Controller model driver, visit [this page](https://docs.microsoft.com/windows/mixed-reality/enthusiast-guide/mixed-reality-software#mixed-reality-motion-controller-model-driver-release-history) and look for the driver version corresponding to your version of Windows 10.
+To manually download and install the motion controller model driver, visit [this page](https://docs.microsoft.com/windows/mixed-reality/enthusiast-guide/mixed-reality-software#mixed-reality-motion-controller-model-driver-release-history) and look for the driver version corresponding to your version of Windows 10.
 Installation instructions are available on the download page.

 ## The controller firmware update takes significantly longer than two minutes.